- Religion and Philosophy»

 I walked into the ocean and assessed the waves more closely and planned my approach.
 I had heard that one needs to get behind the wave and then try to ride it.
 I could not seem to get passed where the waves curled and broke.
 They were too tall.
 I tried to push in a little further.
 But the next wave that would come in was so tall, all I could think was, "This one is way too huge, I need to tuck and roll."
 The next thing I knew is that the wave hit me and began to crush me.
 It felt like I was being tackled and punched all over.
 I kept in a tuck and roll position wondering when it was going to end.
 I was being violently tossed about like a wet towel in a front end loading washing machine.

 I was stunned.
 I managed to get back on my feet when another wave knocked me right back off of them.
 I felt a sharp pain in my right shoulder.
 I looked around briefly for the surf board.
 I have no idea where it ended up.
 I started to walk on the shore when I stared at the sand, saw it shimmer (probably because I was still dazed) and then I heard an interior voice that said, "Today you were supposed to die.
 But I have decided to save you."
+I'm sure it was the voice of God.
 Then I had a tingling sensation from the crown of my head to the tip of my toes.
 I had a deep realization that I was indeed lucky to be alive.

 Enduring the sharp pain in my right shoulder, I walked towards the area where Nancy was sunbathing.
 She hadn't seen any of the accident.
 It happened so fast.
 She was still applying sun tan lotion.
 The lifeguard saw it.
 He approached Nancy and me and said, "Sir, your shoulders aren't straight.
 And ma'am, you still have suntan lotion on the end of your nose!"
 You could sure tell we were from Iowa!